EDUCBA

 The Following is the System Requirement to Install Blender:

-2. The software at least requires 2GB RAM.
+2. The software requires at least 2GB RAM.
 It is advised to use a RAM of about 8GB.

 4. A Display of 1280 x 768 pixels is the minimum requirement with a 24-bit color process.